World Wildlife Fund “stands in solidarity” with researchers charged with alleged espionage

 Conservationist died in custody

-More that 12 months have passed since Persian Wildlife Heritage Foundation founder Kavous Seyed-Emami, for whom the others worked or volunteered, mysteriously died in Revolutionary Guard custody.
+More than 12 months have passed since Persian Wildlife Heritage Foundation founder Kavous Seyed-Emami, for whom the others worked or volunteered, mysteriously died in Revolutionary Guard custody.

 Kavous Seyed-Emami and his wife Maryam Mombeini were both Canadian citizens, but Mombeini, while not formally arrested or charged with any offense, has not been allowed to leave Iran since her deceased husband was taken into custody.